- To follow on from the general and vocational education and training courses

 - Doctorate programmes and PhD programmes (Doctor of Philosophy)

-build on the Graduate degree and Master's degree programmes at universities or Universities of Applied Sciences and mainly provide further development of a student’s ability to carry out independent scientific research.
-Those who complete the study programme (after 3 years) are awarded the relevant doctorate degree ("Doctor" or "PhD").
+build on the Graduate degree and Master's degree programmes at universities, Universities of Applied Sciences or University Colleges of Teacher Education mainly provide further development of a student’s ability to carry out independent scientific research.
+Those who complete the study programme (after three or four years) are awarded the relevant doctorate degree ("Dr." or "PhD").

 International Academic Recognition